b-valdez/aoc/README.md

 2024/21 doesn't seem to resolve in a reasonable timeframe.
 Need to investigate.

-Parallel_iter was an experiment which I am done with.
-It should be removed as soon as it is no longer required.
+Parallel_iter was an experiment.
+I should try and see if the heavy parallelization is worth it.

 Investigate if core can be dropped as a dependency.